pgexperts/pgx_scripts/README.md

 * The authors of the check_postgres.pl script for supplying the original bloat queries on which our bloat queries are based.
+* Andrew Gierth for help on various system queries.